Northern krill

-Northern krill (Meganyctiphanes norvegica) is a species of krill that lives in the North Atlantic Ocean including the Norwegian Sea, North Sea, and parts of the Mediterranean.
+The northern krill (Meganyctiphanes norvegica) is a species of krill that lives in the North Atlantic Ocean including the Norwegian Sea, North Sea, and parts of the Mediterranean.
 The thermal tolerance in this specie ranges from 2 - 15 °C which stands out compared to other krill species.
 For example, the Antarctic krill (Euphausia superba), by contrast, tolerates temperatures between -2 and +4 °C. The northern krill is an important component of the zooplankton, providing food for whales, seals, fish, and birds.
-In the Southern Ocean, Antarctic krill Euphausia superba fills a similar role.
+In the Southern Ocean, Antarctic krill fills a similar role.
 M. norvegica is the only species recognized in the genus Meganyctiphanes.

 Northern krill supply a crucial link in the North Atlantic Ocean food web, transmitting energy from primary producers to high-level predators.
 Krill in the North Atlantic Oceans feed on phytoplankton, copepods, and other zooplankton.